Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 ### Subscription requirements

-- Access to the AVD shared services Azure subscription with owner permissions.
+- Access to the Azure Virtual Desktop shared services Azure subscription with owner permissions.
 - The [Microsoft.VirtualMachineImages](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) resource provider must be registered in the subscription to be used for deployment.